Why Does My Agent Say To Stay Away From Open Houses?

 scottsdale home for sale open house

 I wouldn't tell my buyers to completely stay away from open houses, but I do inform them how to properly view them.
-First off, I want them to call me before going through an open house.
+First off, I want them to call me before going through an open house and hopefully they will have me accompany them.

 I realize sometimes they might just be driving around and see an open house and they don't want to call me and have to wait for me to get there.
 They figure it's probably not a house they'd really like, or maybe it's not in their price range, and they just want to be sure.
 We refer to this as "eliminating" a property.

 There is also a good chance that the agent holding the open house is not the actual listing agent.
-An agent can only be at one open house at a time, and if they have multiple listings they can only be present at one open house on a particular day and time.
+An agent can only be at one open house at a time, and if they have multiple listings, they can only be present at one open house on a particular day and time.
 If their other sellers also want open houses, then they have to find other agents to hold them.
 So the agent you're meeting at the open house might not know much more about the property than what is in the MLS print-out.
-However, they would also be considered Dual Agents if they represent both the buyer and seller for the one property, especially if they work in the same brokerage as the listing agent, which they usually do.
+However, they would also be considered Dual Agents if they represent both the buyer and seller for the one property, since they most likely work in the same brokerage as the listing agent.

 Does this mean you can't ever go into an open house without your agent?
 No. What I recommend is that you get a stack of business cards from your agent.
-If you do drop by an open house you should give one of these cards to the agent holding the open house and tell the agent that this is the agent that you are working with and that will be representing you.
+If you do drop by an open house, you should give one of these cards to the agent holding the open house and tell the agent that this is the agent who you are under contract with and that will be representing you.

 Another thing you can do is call your agent ahead of time, even if it's from your car in front of the open house, and let him or her call the listing agent to let the person know you are sending your clients through the open house, kind of like registering you for this property.
 You would give your name to the open house agent and explain that your agent already called about letting you through.

 Another thing you don't want to do is to divulge any personal information about yourself to the agent.
 Remember, this agent is not representing you, and anything you might say to them can be repeated to the seller.
-So if you think this is the perfect home for you and say it's worth the price, then that agent could inform the seller of this if you write up a contract (either with this agent or your agent).
+So if you think this is the perfect home for you and say it's worth the price, then that agent could inform the seller of this if you write up an offer.
 The seller might feel safe countering at full price if you offer a lesser amount.

 Why would someone other than the listing agent sit an open house?
 They are agents that are trying to find unrepresented buyers.
 They realize that open houses normally do not help to actually sell the house.
 But whatever agent is having the open house is there to get buyers to work with and sell them something else.
 That's a secret most agents won't share with buyers or sellers.